AishwaryaJanardhan1991/D46assignment/README.md

 3. Removed duplicates.
 4. Changed the headers of the loaded file.
 5. Deleted unwanted column such as Raw ID, Product ID and Postal Code.
-6. Sorted oder date (ascending order).
+6. Sorted order date (ascending order).
 7. Created column chart using order Id and category (for checking data).
 8. Managed relationship between three tables.